wahab124/Diabetes-Complication-Risk-Prediction-Model/README.md

 The data processing pipeline consists of the following steps:

 ### 1. Data Collection
-- Dataset downloaded from an open data source such as Kaggle or UCI.
+- Dataset downloaded from an open data source, UCI.

 ### 2. Data Cleaning
 - Handling missing values